-The OPA has entered into procurement contracts with certain suppliers for clean energy supply and demand-side management or demand response, to promote the use of clean energy and to assist the government in achieving its goals in electricity conservation.
+The IESO has entered into procurement contracts with certain suppliers for clean energy supply and demand-side management or demand response, to promote the use of clean energy and to assist the government in achieving its goals in electricity conservation.

-The difference between the contracted price and the wholesale market price, with respect to the clean generation or load reduction contracts, is settled by the OPA.
-The OPA submits this difference to us on a monthly basis using the on-line form on the IESO portal "Global Adjustment Amount Information" and we include it as a manual line item on OPA's preliminary settlement statement and final settlement statement for the last trading day of the month.
+The difference between the contracted price and the wholesale market price, with respect to the clean generation or load reduction contracts, is settled by the IESO.
+It is included as a manual line item on the IESO's preliminary settlement statement and final settlement statement for the last trading day of the month.
 The charge type is 1400 "OPA Contract Adjustment Settlement Amount".

-The corresponding setoff, charge type 1450 "OPA Contract Adjustment Balancing Amount", is entered as a manual line item on the OPA's preliminary settlement statement and final settlement statement for the last trading day of the month to balance the market.
+The corresponding setoff, charge type 1450 "OPA Contract Adjustment Balancing Amount", is entered as a manual line item on the IESO's preliminary settlement statement and final settlement statement for the last trading day of the month to balance the market.